Some Legends Rise and Fall

 ~Cristo Rey Alunan/Dr. Gonzalo “Zal” Velez

-As US representative of Spyron AV Manila in collaborative works with Managing Director Lucky “Direk” Guillermo, various historical films and documentaries have been shown at the Philippine Embassy in Washington DC and Philippine Consulate in New York and soon a road show all over universities and communities.
-It is through these efforts, with the support of various government, private and public entities that the accurate accounts of our forefathers live on, inspiring the YOUTH of today.
+As US representative of Spyron AV Manila in collaborative works with Managing Director Lucky “Direk” Guillermo, various historical films and documentaries have been shown at the Philippine Embassy in Washington DC and Philippine Consulate in New York.
+It is through these efforts, with the support of various government, private and public entities that the correct accounts of our forefathers live on, inspiring the YOUTH of today.

 Elena O. Abella burst into tears when she saw the book that I ordered, The Crucible by Colonel Yay Marking.
 More so when she glanced upon the frontispiece showing the author and her three young children.
 Manang, (older sister) as we fondly call her, has been telling us for months since she joined our Home Living Program, about the woman who have influenced her life and brought her to America, where her story begins with Marking, a Hero Unknown.